William Day

 • ICC Arbitration (2019) – acting for claimant in £4m gas field project dispute raising issues of termination, frustration, damages, and restitution for total failure of consideration.

-William acts for policyholders in a variety of complex and market leading financial line insurance claims, and has become a go-to junior for business interruption insurance claims following the COVID-19 pandemic.
-He was shortlisted as Financial Services and Insurance Junior of the Year for the Legal 500 Bar Awards 2023.
+William acts a variety of complex and market leading financial line insurance claims, and has become a go-to junior for business interruption insurance claims.
+He is a committee member of the British Insurance Law Association Young Professionals and was shortlisted as Financial Services and Insurance Junior of the Year for the Legal 500 Bar Awards 2023.

 Instructions include: